Table of Contents

 • Test early, before committing to tooling

-Machining guides in 2026 note that standard hardware and standard hole sizes can reduce setup and tooling charges.
+2026 machining guides confirm that standard hardware and standard hole sizes can meaningfully reduce setup and tooling charges.

 Ontario Dynamics helps product teams and manufacturers look at prototype cost in a practical way.
 The focus is on function, materials, testing needs, production readiness, and the risks that could become expensive later.
 With a clearer plan before the first part is made, teams can control costs while still building a prototype that gives useful answers.